○ 7 min read

 Phosphate in the body is actually the combination of phosphorus and oxygen.
 Your bones use most of the phosphate in your body, but some of it lives inside your cells and is key in energy production.
 Phosphate can be found in milk, egg yolks, chocolate, and even soft drinks.

 Another critical component your body needs is water.
 More than half of the content of the cells throughout your body is made up of water.
 When it’s hot, the water comes to your skin as sweat and evaporates as your body’s way of keeping your temperature regulated.
 This sweating, evaporation, and cooling can happen without you even realizing it, but you certainly notice it when it gets really hot.
 Therefore, having enough water is the most important thing you can do for your body when it’s hot and humid out.

 To save you the effort of trying to remember what foods to eat and the real effort of preparing them and eating them, we’ve come up with Hydration packs that are loaded with exactly the things you need to stay fit, healthy, and comfortable (well, more comfortable) in horrible heat and humidity.

-Not only do our low-calorie packs have electrolytes, buffered vitamin C, and zero sugar, they also have apple cider vinegar (ACV).
+Not only do our low-calorie packs have electrolytes, buffered vitamin C, and zero sugar, but they also have apple cider vinegar (ACV).
 This is what makes our product different.
 ACV is full of naturally occurring electrolytes, and while other sports drinks and hydration boosters taste salty and off-putting, ours never does because of our ACV.
-It’s just better.
+It’s just that good!